Senior Scholar — 2010 to 2021

 Dean Falk is a biological anthropologist who specializes in paleoanthropology.
-She was a 2008–2009 resident scholar at SAR.
+She was Senior Scholar at SAR from 2010-2021, and previously a 2008–2009 resident scholar.
 She earned B.A. and M.A. degrees in anthropology from the University of Illinois, Chicago (1970, 1972), and a Ph.D. in anthropology from the University of Michigan (1976).
 Her mentors were Charles A. Reed, Leonard Radinsky, and C. Loring Brace.
 Among other teaching positions, she taught anatomy and neuroanatomy at the University of Puerto Rico School of Medicine (1980–1986) and anthropology at the State University of New York in Albany (1988–2001).
 She is the Hale G. Smith Professor of Anthropology at Florida State University, where she chaired the Department of Anthropology from 2002–2008.
 She has been a Permanent Honorary Professor of Human Biology at the University of Vienna since 1997.

 Dean has been elected as a fellow of the American Anthropological Association and of the American Association for the Advancement of Science.
 She served as an appointed member of the National Advisory Committee of the Decade of Behavior from 1999–2004 and as an invited member of the United States National Committee for the International Union of Anthropological and Ethnological Sciences (USNC/IUAES) from 2000–2002.
 In Africa, she has been an appointed member of the International Advisory Board of the Institute for Palaeoenvironment, Human Evolution, and Cultural Anthropology, Mekelle University, Ethiopia (2004).
 European appointments have included membership on the Iceman Board of Directors, Bozen/Bolzano, Italy (2004–2009), and on the Scientific Advisory Council, EURAC Institute for Mummies and the Iceman, Bozen/Bolzano, Italy (2007–2009).
 In 2003, she received the Austrian Cross of Honor for Science and Art, 1st class.